Toggle site contrast Toggle Contract

 How we plan for home visits

-We plan our home visits on a Friday morning, the week before we visit you.
-We’ll document this as ‘week commencing’ in your yellow books.
+We plan our home visits on Friday mornings the week before we visit you.
+We’ll record this as ‘week commencing’ in your yellow oral anticoagulation therapy record book.

 Call us on 01494 323600.
 You can speak to us that Friday after 2.30pm, or on the following Monday to find out which day we’ll visit you.